We’ve climbed a number of different routes up Mt Coramba, but this time our aim was a gold mine, rather than peakbagging.

 Coramba Kings and Queens

 Nearby is the Coramba Queen Mine, owned by a Melbourne syndicate and worked in 1895 – 1897.
 Coramba Queen was near the current boundary of the state forest and is on private property, so nothing to see.
 The Mathilda mines near Nana Glen are far more interesting.
-There was also the Mountain Maid gold mine that operated from 1897-1901 at Lower Bucca.
+There was also the Mountain Maid gold mine that operated from 1897-1901 at Lower Bucca and the Lady Helen near Woolgoolga.
 Mr A Cadell also developed Evening Star Mine, near Star Creek.

 Once a year in August is the annual 9.5km Mt Coramba King and Queen challenge hosted by Mid North Coast Cross Country Series.
 This is a brutal 9.5km run up to the 590m peak of Mt Coramba and back down again.
 The winners in 2020 completed it in an amazing 40 minutes (men) and 55 minutes (women).